meltyourface/blank/posts/Gardnerian-Witchcraft/Ritual-for-Attracting-Financial-Abundance/index.md

 ## Enchantment of Prosperity and Abundance

-Magical Intention or Objective: To manifest a continuous flow of financial prosperity and abundance into one's life.
+**Magical Intention or Objective**: To manifest a continuous flow of financial prosperity and abundance into one's life.

 ### I. Preparatory Stage
 - Cleanse and consecrate the ritual space.